Farama-Foundation/Arcade-Learning-Environment/README.md

 -random_seed [n] -- sets the random seed; defaults to the current time

 -game_controller [fifo|fifo_named] -- specifies how agents interact
-  with ALE; see Java agent documentation for details
+  with the ALE; see Java agent documentation for details

 -config [file] -- specifies a configuration file, from which additional parameters are read